PranavPatil7/SystemsMonitor/README.md

 I built a terminal-based system monitoring tool in C++ that replicates the functionality of 'htop', displaying real-time CPU usage, memory stats, and active process details by parsing data from the Linux /proc filesystem.

-I applied object-oriented programming principles to design modular components for process management, CPU statistics, and memory monitoring, ensuring clean architecture and code reusability.
+Applied object-oriented programming principles to design modular components for process management, CPU statistics, and memory monitoring, ensuring clean architecture and code reusability.

-I used the ncurses library to implement a responsive, text-based user interface that updates system metrics dynamically, providing an intuitive and interactive user experience directly in the terminal.
+Used the ncurses library to implement a responsive, text-based user interface that updates system metrics dynamically, providing an intuitive and interactive user experience directly in the terminal.

 ![System Monitor](images/monitor.png)

-## Udacity Linux Workspace
-[Udacity](https://www.udacity.com/) provides a browser-based Linux [Workspace](https://engineering.udacity.com/creating-a-gpu-enhanced-virtual-desktop-for-udacity-497bdd91a505) for students.

-You are welcome to develop this project on your local machine, and you are not required to use the Udacity Workspace.
-However, the Workspace provides a convenient and consistent Linux development environment we encourage you to try.
+#

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.

-Within the Udacity Workspace, `.student_bashrc` automatically installs ncurses every time you launch the Workspace.

-If you are not using the Workspace, install ncurses within your own Linux environment: `sudo apt install libncurses5-dev libncursesw5-dev`

 ## Make
 This project uses [Make](https://www.gnu.org/software/make/).
 The Makefile has four targets: